Eligibility Criteria

 Indicated For

-relapsing multiple sclerosis
+relapsing forms of multiple sclerosis (MS)

 About This Medication